@gobstones/gobstones-scripts - v0.10.3

 Nonetheless, gobstones-scripts has been tested to work with yarn too. gobstones-scripts relies on a flat node_modules, in order to hide away packages, so pnpm will not work with this tool, although it does support it as an argument for easy extension in a near by future.

-Some internal commands relay on calling npm install or npx, which are replace to their counterparts in other package managers if gobstones-scripts is called through them.
+Some internal commands relay on calling npm install or npx, which are replaced to their counterparts in other package managers if gobstones-scripts is called through them.

 To detect which package manager has been used, we relay on npm_config_user_agent environment variable, which is populated when executing through a package manager.